 Purchasing an RV is a massive investment, and it’s important to keep it in good shape.
 You can take your RV into the dealership for sure, but most RV technicians will simply clamber up onto your roof and do exactly what you could have done yourself.
-The only difference is instead of purchasing those cans of liquid roof RV repair and doing all the prep work yourself, you’ll have to pay for the cost of the material plus all that labor as well.
+The only difference is instead of purchasing those cans of liquid roof RV coatings and doing all the prep work yourself, you’ll have to pay for the cost of the material plus all that labor as well.
 If you can’t climb up onto the roof of your RV for whatever reason, that’s one thing – and you should never attempt to do so if you have even the slightest doubt about your ability to do the repairs yourself safely.
 But if you’re able-bodied and you’re careful while you’re up there, you can protect your investment without it costing you an arm and a leg.

 The Secret of EPDM Coating

 So what are these miracle products that can keep the roof of your RV sealed tighter than a drum?
-There’s any number of liquid roof repair products, but the best ones are made out of a compound called EPDM.
+There’s any number of liquid roof coatings products, but the best ones are made out of a compound called EPDM.
 Short for ethylene propylene diene monomer, the main ingredients in the compound, it’s a synthetic rubber that’s fantastically tough and durable, often used as a roofing material on commercial buildings with flat roofs – and it can be applied as a liquid.

 Roll It Out, Let It Dry, Get On with Your Day